ichwansh03/apex-sfdc-discovery/README.md

 ## <a name="introduction"></a> Introduction
 The goal of this repository is summary notes from Apex Developer Guide to create CRM(Customer Relationship Management) sites using Salesforce.
+CRM stands for Customer Relationship Management.
+This technology allows you to manage relationships with your customers and prospects and track data related to all of your interactions.
+It also helps teams collaborate, both internally and externally, gather insights from social media, track important metrics, and communicate via email, phone, social, and other channels.
+Salesforce has everything you need to run your business from anywhere.
+Using standard products and features, you can manage relationships with prospects and customers, collaborate and engage with employees and partners, and store your data securely in the cloud.

 ## Table of Contents
 - [Introduction](#introduction)